 3. Buy flip flops with a leather footbed

 When it comes to flip flops leather is best.
 It will minimize blisters and other problems with irritation.

 Make sure you buy flip flops that fit.
 If you toes overhang you'll be much more likely to stub them.

-- Don't ignor pain or irritation between your big toe and second toe
+5. Don't ignore pain or irritiation between your big toe and second toe